mkonkel/JetpackComposeNavigation/README.md

 ### Async Operations

-The last thing that we will cover in this post is the async operations.
+The last thing that we will cover are this post is async operations.
 Previously discussed navigation libraries ([Decompose](https://github.com/mkonkel/DecomposeNavigation), [Appyx](https://github.com/mkonkel/AppyxNavigation), [Voyager](https://github.com/mkonkel/VoyagerNavigation)) provided they own business logic container object where async operation can be handled.
 In the case of JetpackCompose we will be using `ViewModels` that recently were moved to compose multiplatform library.